BobaBoard/boba-docs/docs/engineering/knowledge-base/recommended-tools.md

 # Recommended Tools

-While there is no obligation to use these tools, here's the editor and
+While there is no obligation to use these tools, here's a rundown of the editor many contributors prefer and some resources to make it work more smoothly for you - both in general, and with BobaBoard in particular.

 ## Recommended Editor